 - The best rates are reserved for relationship banking

-What to look for: New accountholders should enroll for MyAdvance after a few months to help with cash flow issues.
+What to look for: New account holders should enroll for MyAdvance after a few months to help with cash flow issues.
+MyAdvance is a short-term credit line for $50 to $1,000 based on your historical deposits.
 Make sure to establish a banking history with Fifth Third before enrolling to receive a higher line of credit.
-MyAdvance is a short-term credit line for $200 to $1,000 based on your historical deposits.
 Once approved, the funds are available right away.
 READ OUR FULL REVIEW

-Why it stands out: Georgia residents that don't need a local branch or are living in a rural area may prefer to work with a bank with a strong online presence.
+Why it stands out: Georgia residents who don't need a local branch or are living in a rural area may prefer to work with a bank with a strong online presence.
 PNC Bank is largely digital.
-New accountholders start with a basic Virtual Wallet and select a checking account type.
+New account holders start with a basic Virtual Wallet® and select a checking account type.
 Adding a savings account can serve as your checking's overdraft protection in case of a cash shortfall.

-If you're ready to graduate from the basic Virtual Wallet setup, Spend and Select are PNC's next tier of checking and savings.
-Accountholders will receive added value such as reimbursed ATM fees.
-However, a larger balance is required to avoid PNC monthly maintenance fees.
+If you're ready to graduate from the basic Virtual Wallet setup, Performance Spend and Performance Select are PNC's next tiers of checking and savings.
+Account holders will receive added value through features such as reimbursed ATM fees.
+However, a larger balance is required to avoid PNC's monthly maintenance fees.

-- Innovative online checking and savings accounts known as Virtual Wallets, Spend and Select
+- Innovative online checking and savings accounts known as Virtual Wallet, Performance Spend and Performance Select

 - Monthly maintenance fees can be waived